google/WebFundamentals/src/content/en/fundamentals/design-and-ui/offline-guide/index.md

 ### Clarify what is accessible offline

 Be clear as to the option you are providing.
-You may need to show a tab or setting that allows them to see their “offline library”, so the user can easily see what they have stored on their phone, and what needs to be saved.
+You may need to show a tab or setting that shows an “offline library”, so the user can easily see what they have stored on their phone and what needs to be saved.
 Make sure the settings are concise and be clear where the data will be stored and who has access to it.

 ### Show the actual cost of an action

-Many users equate offline capability with 'downloading'..
+Many users equate offline capability with 'downloading'.
 Users in countries where network connections regularly fail or aren't available often share content with other users, or save content for offline use when they have connectivity.

 Users on data plans may avoid downloading large files for fear of cost, so you may also want to display an associated cost so users can make an active comparison for a specific file or task.
 For example if the music app above could detect if the user is on a data plan and show the file size so that users can see the true cost of a file.

 ### Help prevent hacked experiences

 Often users hack an experience without realising they are doing it.
-For example before cloud sharing apps like Google Drive, it was common to see users save large files and attach them to their email clients so they could carry on editing a file from a different device.
-It is important not to be pulled into their hacked experience but rather look at what they are trying to achieve, in other words instead of thinking of how you can make attaching a large attachment more user friendly, solve the problem of sharing large files across multiple devices.
+For example before cloud sharing apps like Google Drive, it was common for users save large files and attach them to emails so they could carry on editing from a different device.
+It is important not to be pulled into their hacked experience but rather look at what they are trying to achieve.
+In other words instead of thinking of how you can make attaching a large attachment more user friendly, solve the problem of sharing large files across multiple devices.

 ## Transferable experience from one device to another

 When making an experience with a flaky network connection, seek for it to sync correctly once the connection improves so that the experience is transferable.
-For example a travel app loses a network connection mid-way through a booking, then the connection is reestablished, it syncs with the user's account and then they can continue their booking on their desktop device.
+For example, imagine a travel app losing a network connection mid-way through a booking.
+When the connection is reestablished, the app syncs with the user's account and then they can continue their booking on their desktop device.
 Not being able to transfer experiences is incredibly jarring to users.

 Inform the user of the current state of their data, for example if the app has managed to sync or not.
 Educate them where possible but try not to overburden them with messaging.

 ## Create inclusive design experiences

-When designing seek to be inclusive by providing meaningful design devices, simple language, standard iconography and meaningful imagery that will guide the user to complete the action or task rather than hinder their progress.
+When designing seek to be inclusive by providing meaningful design devices, simple language, standard iconography, and meaningful imagery that will guide the user to complete the action or task rather than hinder their progress.

 ### Let simple concise language be a guide

-Good UX is not just about a well designed interface, but it includes the flow a user takes as well as the language used in the app.
-One thing you must avoid is using tech jargon when explaining the state of the app or individual UI components.
+Good UX is not just about a well designed interface.
+It includes the flow a user takes as well as the language used in the app.
+Avoid using tech jargon when explaining the state of the app or individual UI components.
 Consider that the phrase “app offline” might not convey to the user the current state of the app.

 <div class="attempt-left">
   <figure>